Psychology 100 Research Requirement

 Students can always log on to the sona-systems and check.
 Your instructor can also view this info on the webpage; please ask your instructor to check for you if you are concerned.

 10. What happens if, for practical or principled reasons, you do not wish to participate in psychological research?
 While we hope and expect that the majority of students will learn from and enjoy participating in research, no student is forced to be a research participant.
-You may also fulfill the requirement by reading three brief psychological articles from among a group that has been selected as appropriate for Psychology 100 students, and passing (with a grade of 70) three short quizzes on the articles.
+You may also fulfill the requirement by reading three brief psychological articles from among a group that has been selected as appropriate for Psychology 100 students, and passing (with a grade of 70) six short quizzes on the articles.

 11. Where do students find the designated psychological articles?